Recommended Travel Resources

 Booking Accommodation

 • What is our favourite booking engine for hotels, resorts, hostels, villas, guest houses, and more?
 We generally prefer Agoda.
 They are huge for bookings in Asia.
-Love them and their customer service, search hereBooking dot com are also a solid company, we’ve never had an issue with them.
+We love them and their customer service, search hereBooking dot com are also a solid company, we’ve never had an issue with them.
 We use Airbnb only if we have to, we prefer to book a hotel, apartment, or guest house through one of the platforms above.
 We don’t like the extra time, the approval process, nor the cleaning fees of Airbnb.
 The same properties are often on the other booking sites and we’ve seen them at better prices.

 • What do we use for booking apartments and houses?
 Airbnb are usually our last resort.
 If you’re looking for an apartment or villa, they should be on the booking sites we mention above.
 If a property isn’t on one of these, we don’t book them.
 Direct booking are such a time suck and so inconvenient that we never even consider this method.
 That’s just how we roll.
 Because we booked accommodation for every night of the year, for six years or so, we found what was quickest, easiest, and cheapest, for our purposes.